localstack/snowflake-docs/content/en/user-guide/init-hooks/index.md

 ---
 title: "Initialization Hooks"
 linkTitle: "Initialization Hooks"
-weight: 5
+weight: 17
-description: >
-  Writing QQL scripts to initialize your Snowflake emulator
+description: Writing SQL scripts to initialize your Snowflake emulator
-cascade:
-  type: docs
-hide_readingtime: true
 ---

 ## Introduction

-LocalStack for Snowflake supports automatically executing `*.sf.sql` with [Init Hooks](https://docs.localstack.cloud/references/init-hooks/) when mounted into the Docker container.
+LocalStack for Snowflake supports automatically executing `*.sf.sql` files via [Init Hooks](https://docs.localstack.cloud/references/init-hooks/) when mounted into the Docker container.
 A script can be added to one of these stages in the lifecycle:

 -   `BOOT`: the container is running, but LocalStack hasn’t started
 -   `START`: the Python process is running, and LocalStack is starting